wwagner4/vsoc/res/results.md

 Using polynomial regression leads to the following results

-* Only polynomials of grade 1, 2 and three converge.
+* Only polynomials of grade 1, 2 and 3 converge.
-* Polynomials
+* Polynomials with grade greater than 3 do not converge no matter how small you choose alpha
 * Alpha must be a very small value.
 1.0E-10
 * Findig appropriate alpha values is a pain in the ass